Industry Trends

 This blog explores three critical areas for supply chain innovation that help build resilience in the face of unpredictability: big data, digitalization, and data management.

-Navigating Uncertainty: The State of Todays Supply Chains
+Navigating Uncertainty: The state of today’s supply chains

 Supply chains are riddled with risks and seemingly unending disruptions, including labor disputes, climate extremes, and geopolitical turmoil.
 Yet, as APQCs report reveals, the greater threat may lie in the “unknown unknowns” — unpredictable events with far-reaching consequences that defy planning.
 The impact of these disruptions is clear: in 2023, supply chains failed to meet their targets, with fewer than four in ten organizations achieving their annual business goals.
 This stark reality underscores the urgent need for supply chain resilience.